 I joined the School of Politics and International Relations in September 2016.
 I studied Philosophy, Politics and Economics at the University of Oxford, took an MA with Distinction in International Relations at the University of Nottingham, and was funded by the University of Nottingham to research my PhD into British European policy, subsequently published as Britain and Europe since 1945.

 I have published research monographs, many peer reviewed journal articles, edited books and guest edited several journal special issues across my research interests.
-I am the author of a top selling textbook International Relations Theory, which in 2017 went into its third edition, and co-editor of the forthcoming ninth edition of the Pearson textbook Politics UK.
+I am the author of a top selling textbook International Relations Theory, which in 2017 went into its third edition, and co-editor of the textbook Politics UK (2018).

 My research specialises in: